Grange Park, Wetherby

 Grange Park is a multi-purpose sports facility in Wetherby, West Yorkshire, England.
-The facility is used for cricket, rugby union, bowling (Crown Green and Flat Green) and junior football.
-The complex is one of two main sporting facilities in Wetherby, the other being the Ings.
+The facility is used for Padel, Rugby Union, Bowls (Crown Green and Flat Green) and junior Football.
+The complex is the largest community sports facility in Wetherby.

 History

 Grange Park opened in its current form in 1988.
 It replaced a former cricket ground on the same location, which was closed after the second Wetherby by-pass (now the A1(M)) cut through its pitch.
 Prior to that the site was occupied by Wetherby Grange, a large stately home demolished in 1962.

 The rugby club relocated to the new ground from Loshpot Lane in Kirk Deighton.
 A new clubhouse opened shortly afterwards, which was later extended with the addition of a large home-side Rugby dressing room.
 Demolition of the first clubhouse began in 2012 with its larger replacement opened in 2013.

 Clubhouse

 The new clubhouse, seen the year it opened.

 The original clubhouse was similar in appearance to the current one and took a single-storey form.
 It originally opened with two bars (a club room and a best room with a bar counter that ran between the two), a kitchen, four dressing rooms (two cricket, two rugby) and players' showers.
 It was later extended to provide a third rugby dressing room, somewhat larger than the others.
 A veranda was added later.
 Despite several plans to modernise and extend it, it was demolished in 2012.

 The current clubhouse also takes a single storey form and is similar in layout and appearance to its predecessor.
 The bar area is larger than that of the former clubhouse (although compromises only one room, compared to the formers two), as are the dressing rooms.
 Unlike the former facilities, it offers separate dressing facilities for match officials.
 To the rear it has a recessed veranda, rather than the protruding one that was a later addition to the former clubhouse.

 The bowling club has a separate wooden pavilion adjacent to its greens, towards the opposite side of the car park from the main clubhouse.

 In 2024, co-owner Angela Wood of the Wetherby club stated, "We’re a bit more rough and ready but it's inclusive and we’'e trying to build a community."